Intel-bigdata/SSM/SSM Performance Test Plan.md

 * Execution time of compacting a data set.

 #### Data set (source data and destination data are both ALL-HDD)
 * a.
-100KB * 10000 files
+Small files: 10MB *  [100, 500, 2500, 12500, 62500] files
 * b.
+Tiny files: 1MB * [100, 500, 2500, 12500, 62500] files

 IV.
 Performance Test of Using SSM in Hadoop
 ---------------------
 This part tests the effect after using different SSM features in order to evaluate the advatage brought by SSM. the benchmarks may include micro benchmarks such as TeraSort and other typical benchmarks in the industry such as TPC-DS, TPC-BB.
+As Jack’s team may take part in the benchmark, this part needs further discussion.

 ### 1. Data Mover

 ### 2. Data Sync